-- Foster economic sustainability by focusing on growth and expansion of existing businesses. - Take a more pro-active approach to marketing the town's assets in order to promote additional business growth. - > Promote economic development from a regional perspective. - > Prepare corridor improvement plan to encourage redevelopment of Route 20. - Revise zoning regulations to create opportunities along Route 131 and the Special Use District.
+- ▶ Foster economic sustainability via focused and integrated support of the existing business base while simultaneously encouraging longer-term economic diversification (such that Sturbridge is not so heavily dependent on tourism/hospitality). - ► Take a more pro-active approach to marketing the town's assets in order to promote additional business growth. - ▶ Promote economic development from a regional perspective. - ▶ Maximize the opportunities to encourage redevelopment along the Route 20 and Route 131 corridors and development within the Special Use District. - ► Create a Brand Promise/Identity for Sturbridge that presents a distinctive and positive image of the town.